 Not every keepsake is a stand-alone object.
 To further preserve the treasures in your home, photograph individual pieces as a group.

-Objects associated with high school graduation rarely can stand alone in a photo.
+Objects associated with high school graduation can rarely stand alone in a photo.
 Instead of photographing a mortarboard, tassel, and cord separately, try creating a scene.

-Photographed individually, the items tell a dull story
+Photographed individually, the items tell a dull story.

 A group of objects can recall a multiplicity of memories and capture collectibles, interests, activities, and significant rites of passage.